Lear (LEA) Q2 2017 Results - Earnings Call Transcript

 And also, you see the same type of progression on electrical distribution as they go from domestic pass cars to partner-luxury brands.
 Many of the things that we're seeing quite frankly is they're starting to really increase the content on seating and electrical for these cars, because they're trying to track the executive group if you will.

 So, you're having rear seats that in many cases actually lay down and recline.
 Some of the most advanced seats in the industry are coming or will be positioned for China.
 So, we think that it's a content opportunity for Lear.
-The last thing is, they, too, are seeing an evolution from pass cars to CUVs which again is another opportunity.
+The last thing is they, too, are seeing an evolution from pass cars to CUVs which again is another opportunity.

 So, I wouldn't be surprised to see content growth in excess of 5% per unit there for a sustainable future.